em0ngzz/em0ngzz/README.md

 ## Hi there 👋
-I am interested in research on Brain-Computer Interfaces and Deep Learning.
+I’m interested in brain decoding and its applications using deep learning.

 ## 💻 Tech Stack
 ### Languages